Oh In-hye

 Oh In-hye (4 January 1984 – 14 September 2020) was a South Korean actress and model.

 Career

-Oh started her actress career in 2011 in the film Sin of a Family.
-The same year, she gained public attention during the 16th Busan International Film Festival, due to her revealing orange dress.
+Oh started her acting career in 2011 starring in the film Sin of a Family.
+The same year, she gained public attention during the 16th Busan International Film Festival, due to her wearing a revealing orange dress.
 In 2012, she was cast in a film Marrying the Mafia V, but this fell through.
 In July 2019, she launched a YouTube channel.

 Death

 On 14 September 2020, Oh was found unconscious at her home in Songdo International Business District, Yeonsu, Incheon.
-She was immediately brought to a nearby hospital, but died of cardiac arrest due to suicide.
+She was immediately brought to a nearby hospital but died of cardiac arrest due to suicide.
 She was 36.